-While studying her law degree, Elizabeta Nikolovski chose a non-traditional path that led to a career she’s passionate about.
+While studying her law degree, Elizabeta Nikolovski chose a non-traditional career path that led to a role she’s passionate about.

 “I’d heard many good things from friends who had studied at VU so I was keen to complete my law degree there.

 While studying, I volunteered and worked part-time at a law firm, which helped me to build on my practical skills and professional relationships.

 To my surprise, it also helped me decide that I didn’t want to practise law in the traditional way.